aoenth/shengji/README.md

-# Shenji
+# Shengji
-API of a multiplayer real-time shenji game using the Vapor framework.
+API of a multiplayer real-time shengji game using the Vapor framework.